|

 curing the cancer.
 Treatment goals may differ, but

-Dr. Duda and Dr. Stephen Withrow point out that "cancer is cancer,"
+Duda and Dr. Stephen Withrow point out that "cancer is cancer," regardless of

 Numerous studies have shown that the emotional bond between human and animal

-for many people, pets are "surrogate family members," and even more so for
+many people, pets are "surrogate family members," and even more so for those who

-those who are widowed or live away from family and friends -- an
+are widowed or live away from family and friends -- an increasingly common

-increasingly common phenomenon in today's mobile society.
-The mental anguish
+phenomenon in today's mobile society.
+The mental anguish and anxiety experienced

 and treatment of cancer in people.